mholling/nswtopo/doc/command/relief.md

 # Description

 The *relief* command generates shaded relief from a Digital Elevation Model (DEM).
-Any DEM in a planar projection can be used, but a resolution of 30 metres or better is suggested.
+You can use any DEM in a planar projection, but a resolution of 30 metres or better is suggested.

 # Obtaining the DEM
 Use the *ELVIS* website [http://elevation.fsdf.org.au] to download DEM tiles for any NSW location.
 The NSW 2-metre and 5-metre tiles are ideal.
 1-metre NSW and ACT tiles also work but are more detailed than necessary.
 (Do not download Geoscience Australia tiles or point-cloud data.)